Scott Ely 1945-2013

 Missouri Press); A Song for Alice Loom (Livingston Press); Pulpwood (Livingston Press); and The Elephant Mountains (Orca).
 His writing, which was reviewed by The New York Times Book Review, The London Review of Books, The Washington Post, and many other venues, has been praised for its "unadorned, Carveresque style" and its "unrelenting, sustained honesty."Among the honors he received for his work were a Rockefeller Fellowship in Bellagio, Italy, and a National Endowment for the Arts fellowship.
 He also served as a contributing and advisory editor for Shenandoah.

 Scott is survived by his wife, Professor Emerita Susan Ludvigson, and his two daughters, Laura and Cindy.
-A memory book has been placed outside his office for your reminiscences and messages; should you wish to send condolences to the family, please send them care of the Department of English, and we will make sure they are conveyed to the family.
+Should you wish to send condolences to the family, please send them care of the Department of English, and we will make sure they are conveyed to the family.